If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 Telling other people about your sexual orientation, also known as ‘coming out’, is entirely your choice.

-‘Coming out’ is when someone tells someone else about their LGBTQ+ identity.
+‘Coming out’ is when someone tells someone else about their LGBT+ identity.
 In relation to sexuality, this means telling someone that you are gay, lesbian, bisexual, queer, or any other sexuality which isn’t straight.
 This process exists because we live in a society where most people assume everyone is straight and cisgender.

 Coming out is personal and different for everyone.
 For some people, it isn’t an issue at all.
 For others, it can be incredibly difficult.
 Some people decide not to ‘come out’ to anyone, ever.
 Others decide not to ‘come out’ to their family, and only do so with friends.

 Many people feel very comfortable with their sexuality and are supported by friends and family.
 However, if you are worried about coming out, we have professionals at Brook with expertise in gender identity and sexuality who you can talk to.
 Find your local Brook service.
-There are also lots of organisations who specialise in providing advice and support for people in LGBTQ+ communities.
+There are also lots of organisations who specialise in providing advice and support for people in LGBT+ communities.

 100% FREE & CONFIDENTIAL